Dr. Link Check unterzieht jeden Link einer genauen Prüfung und liefert anschließend eines der folgenden Ergebnisse.

 Some type of payment is required to access the resource.

 Different websites use this status code in different contexts:

 The server doesn’t allow access to the resource.

 This error code is widely used for anything that’s “not allowed,” including the following:

 The requested resource was not found.

-This is by far the most seen error code.
-It simply means that the server cannot find any content under the requested URL.
+This is by far the most common error code.
+It simply means that the server cannot find any content at the requested URL.

 It’s possible that the resource was deleted, moved (without setting up a proper redirect), or that it was never available and the URL was incorrect in the first place.

 If you want to replace a previously working link that now returns a 404 Not Found error and are struggling to find a suitable alternative, give the Wayback Machine a try.
 It might have an archived copy of the original page that you can link to instead.

 Please note that some websites return a 404 status code in the HTTP header but still deliver normal-looking content.
 This typically indicates a server configuration issue.